-Candidates for state legislative offices, who voluntarily choose to limit their campaign expenditures in accordance with Proposition 34 by filing a FPPC Form 501 may submit a candidate statement.
-Filing of a candidate statement is not mandatory but is permitted if the candidate desires to file and pay the appropriate fee.
+California law permits local nonpartisan, congressional, and state legislative candidates to file a candidate statement to be printed and mailed to voters in the Official Sample Ballot Booklet.
+Candidates for state legislative offices who voluntarily choose to limit their campaign expenditures in accordance with Proposition 34 by appropriately filing a Fair Political Practices Commission "FPPC" Form 501 may submit a candidate statement.
+Filing of a candidate statement is not mandatory, but is permitted if the candidate desires to file and pay the appropriate fee.
+The word limit for a statement is 250 words.
+(Govt.
+Code § 85601)

-STATEMENTS MUST BE FILED NO LATER THAN 5 P.M.
-ON THE LAST DAY OF THE NOMINATION PERIOD EXCEPT CANDIDATES FOR JUDICIAL OFFICE HAVE UNTIL 5 P.M.
-ON THE 83RD DAY BEFORE THE ELECTION TO FILE A STATEMENT.
+STATE LAW PROVIDES THAT STATEMENTS MUST BE FILED NO LATER THAN 5:00 P.M.
+ON THE LAST DAY OF THE NOMINATION PERIOD.

-- 1. Statement is optional and may include the Candidate's age and occupation. - 2.
-Statement may not include reference to other candidates.
-See information below and enclosed Notice to Persons Submitting Candidate Statements for restrictions. - 3.
+- 1. Statement is optional and may include the candidate's age and occupation. - 2.
+Statements may not include references to other candidates.
+See information below and Notice to Persons Submitting Candidate Statements in this chapter (Chapter 4) for restrictions. - 3.
 No changes are allowed after statement is filed. - 4.
-Statements are confidential until after close of the nomination period.
-Once the nomination period closes, the statements are open to public examination for a ten (10) calendar day period.
-During this period, a voter may file a writ of mandate or an injunction requiring any or all material to be amended or deleted. - 5.
-A candidate may request that the statement also be printed in Spanish and included in the sample ballots mailed to all voters in the election area.
+A candidate may request that the statement also be printed in Spanish and included in the Official Sample Ballot Booklet mailed to all voters in the election area.
 An additional fee is required to print the Spanish statement.
-In compliance with California Law, only English and Spanish candidate statements are included in the Official Sample Ballot Booklet for candidates who wish to have one printed, at candidate's or local agencies expense. - 6.
-No reference to candidate's political party affiliation nor any partisan political membership or activity is permitted.
+In compliance with California Law, only English and Spanish candidate statements are included in the Official Sample Ballot Booklet for candidates who wish to have one printed at the candidate's or local agencies' expense.
+(Multilingual translations may be provided in other languages in accordance with federal law.
+See "Multilingual Translations" later in this chapter for further information.) - 5.
+No reference to candidate's political party affiliation or any partisan political membership or activity is permitted. - 6.
+If the legislative district to be voted on is shared by more than one county, the candidate must file a statement with each county. - If candidate's name does not appear on the official ballot, the candidate is not entitled to a candidate statement in the Official Sample Ballot Booklet.
+(E. C. § 302)

-NOTE: The Official Absentee Voting Instructions and Guide does not include Candidate Statements.
+NOTE: The Official Vote By Mail Voting Instructions and Guide does not include candidate statements.